 Eat, Pray, Love-erize Your Book!

 I’ve been thinking a lot about what makes a book a runaway international bestseller.
 I get asked about this all the time.
 “What does it take?”
 “How do people do it?”
 “What’s the secret formula?”
-While it’s no secret that those of us who write do so with the hope, intent, and burning desire to get read (+ simultaneously get a whole lot off our chests and out of our heads), what’s perhaps less discussed is that we write to share, connect, and heal.
+While those of us who write do so with the hope, intent, and burning desire to be widely read (+ simultaneously get a whole lot off our chests and out of our crowded brains), what’s perhaps less discussed is that we write to share, connect, and heal.
 And hopefully in multiple languages.

-So, since we’re all dreamin’ + husslin’ to make it happen, I thought I’d lay down some of my latest thoughts on creating/manifesting YOUR runaway hit.
+So, since we’re all dreamin’ + husslin’ to make it happen, I thought I’d reveal some of my latest thoughts on creating/manifesting YOUR runaway hit.
 Let’s take one of my fave writers and do a little case study, shall we?

-Plus, she’s just good people.
+Plus, Liz is just good people.
 I’ve met her several times, and can attest.
+And ridiculously talented.

 But her merits aren’t actually my point.
-How Liz’s biggest book to date can radically help you have international sales aplenty is my point.
+How her biggest book to date can inspire your international sales aplenty is.

 A little backstory:

 This daughter of a Christmas tree farmer is an author, essayist, short story writer, biographer, novelist, and memoirist.
 Nine years before the release of EPL, she penned a terrific article for GQ about her stint as a bartender at Coyote Ugly, an eastside bar.
 You may have seen the resulting film.
-I was tempted to bleach my hair and take up drinking (and dancing atop bars in short shorts and cowboy boots), with the hope that doing so would suddenly make me feel hot and ballsy like those femme fatale barkeeps.
-Since my scalp burns within 5 feet of hair dye and I fall asleep after one drink, I instead decided to become the proud owner of Dandy, a young and decidedly ballsy brown and white painted horse with attitude.
-I ride him every day.
-(In thick jeans and a bulky helmet, but still.)
+I was tempted to bleach my hair and take up drinking (and dancing atop bars in sexy short shorts and cowboy boots), with the hope that doing so would suddenly make me feel hot and ballsy like those femme fatale barkeeps.
+Since my scalp burns within 5 feet of hair dye and I fall asleep after half a gin and tonic, I instead decided to become the proud owner of Dandy, a young and ballsy brown and white gelding (okay, not literally ballsy), with serious attitude.
+I ride him nearly every day.
+In decidedly unsexy, thick blue jeans and a bulky helmet, but still.

 Back on point.
 Yes!
 Our girl Liz has chops, and publishing cred in spades.
-Her words go down so smooth that she makes it all look ridiculously easy, like downing Kahlua and cream.
-You can’t imagine how many people have sat in my office and said, “I read that book and thought, ‘I can do that.
+Her words go down as smooth as Kahlua and cream.
+You can’t imagine how many people have sat in my office and said, “I read EPL and thought, ‘I can do that.
 So, that’s why I’m here.
-To do that.’”
+To do what Liz did!’”
 Gulp.

-But Eat, Pray, Love wasn’t an immediate massive sensation.
-While it did hit the US bestseller list for two weeks, sales dropped to below the top 10, where it sold around 1,000 copies a week for about a year before the paperback sales suddenly hit a tipping point and went ballistic.
+Eat, Pray, Love wasn’t an immediate massive sensation.
+While it did hit the list for two weeks, sales dropped to below the top 10, where it sold around 1,000 copies a week for about a year before the paperback sales suddenly hit a tipping point and went ballistic.
 Liz was 40 years old.
-“I’m really happy that it happened after my nervous breakdown, not before it,” she has said, grateful she wasn’t in her twenties.
+“I’m really happy that it happened after my nervous breakdown, not before it,” she has said, grateful for the wisdom bred of experience.

 Here’s how I suggest using her book to influence you and YOUR writing.
 Hang tough if you don’t have a copy in front of you; I’m enclosing a little cheat sheet to make it easy.

-Take a few minutes to STUDY the glowing testimonials below from the pages of her book to see why and how she’s moving critics, the media, other authors, and readers worldwide to RAVE and buy multiple copies (I bought 22 one Christmas, I kid you not).
+Take a few minutes to STUDY the glowing testimonials below from the pages of her book to see why and how she’s moving critics, the media, other authors, and readers worldwide to pledge their everlasting love and buy multiple copies (I bought 22 one Christmas, I kid you not).
 See for yourself, through their words, what the buzz is all about… specifically.

-As you read between the lines, compare, and let it sink in, ask yourself: What do I want people to say about my work?
-If you keep the end in mind (as Danielle LaPorte and I advise to do in Your Big Beautiful Book Plan), you’re on the right track to write your own success story.
+As you do, ask yourself: What do I want people to say about my work?
+What do I want readers to feel when they’re done… take away from the experience?
+When you keep the end in mind (as Danielle LaPorte and I advise to do in Your Big Beautiful Book Plan), you’re more empowered to pen your own success story.
 And, even if you’re not writing a memoir, I suggest reading on to see how these examples can be used for any genre.

 First up, let’s look at a review of EPL from The New Yorker: